Michael McLean (footballer): Early life

 McLean was born and raised in the Northern Territory and played both rugby league and Australian football at junior levels.
 His father, from Queensland pushed for Michael at fifteen years of age to pursue a career in rugby league, however, he decided to continue playing Australian football.

 McLean played his first senior league with the Nightcliff rugby league club but also played Australian football for the Nightcliff Football Club in the Northern Territory Football League where he was eventually scouted by the Footscray Football Club to play professionally.

 VFL/AFL career

 Footscray career

 McLean moved to Victoria and debuted for Footscray in 1983.
 He became known as a skilful winger who went on to play 95 games and boot 23 goals with the Bulldogs before he suffered an ankle and calf injuries that hampered his career.
-In response to his injuries, McLean focused on building his lean body to become one of the strongest physiques in the competition.
+In response to his injuries, McLean focused on building his lean body to become one of the strongest bodies in the competition.